 Any person who attempts to commit any of the offences specified in section 145 commits a felony and is liable to imprisonment for seven years.

 147. Indecent assaults on boys under eighteen

-Any person who unlawfully and indecently assaults a boy under the age of eighteen years commits a felony and is liable to imprisonment for fourteen years, with or without corporal punishment.
+Any person who unlawfully and indecently assaults a boy under the age of eighteen years commits a felony and is liable to imprisonment for fourteen years.